How MARCUS Reviews Sources

 - if the question is vague, the candidate set may also be vague

-This is why corpus quality and question quality matter so much.
+This is why library quality and question quality matter so much.

 Stage 4: Ranking And Filtering

-Not every candidate passage should appear in the final context.
+Not every candidate passage should appear in the final source packet.
 MARCUS ranks and filters the candidates to decide which passages deserve more weight.

 Factors that can influence this include: